S2E/s2e-old/docs/Howtos/Concolic.rst

 execution and have a hard time reaching deep paths.
 This is caused by the path selection heuristics and by the constraint solver.
 Path selection heuristics may not know very well which execution paths to choose so that execution goes deeper.
-For example, if a loop that depends on a symbolic condition, the heuristics may blindly keep selecting paths that would never exit the loop.
+For example, in a loop that depends on a symbolic condition, the heuristics may blindly keep selecting paths that would never exit the loop.
 Even if the path selection heuristics knew which path to select to go through the whole program, invoking the constraint solver on every branch that depends on symbolic input may